-- (1) for trunk highway design, construction, or inspection take advantage of an unanticipated receipt of income or federal advance construction funding; - (2) for emergency trunk highway maintenance; or - (3) to pay tort or environmental claims.
+(1) for trunk highway design, construction, or inspection in order to take advantage

+- of an unanticipated receipt of income or federal advance construction funding; - (2) for emergency trunk highway maintenance; or - (3) to pay tort or environmental claims.

 Specifies that any transfer as a result of using federal advance construction funding must include an analysis of the effects on the long-term trunk highway fund balance.
 Does not authorize commissioner to increase federal advanced construction funding beyond specifically authorized amounts.